-Best Hedge Shears: Buying Guide & Recommendations
+Best Hedge Shears: Guide & Recommendations

 Shearing hedges by hand can be a tedious business, especially if your shears are not up to the task.
 Having the best tool for the job can make all the difference!
 With the multitude of designs and sizes of hedge shears available, knowing which tool will make your life easier takes some investigation.
-But how do you choose the right hedge shears?
+But how do you choose the best hedge shears?

 In this article, we review the features to consider when buying hedge shears so that you’ll know what to look for in choosing a quality product.